Chairs are People: Emoji

 A successful sample of an emoji proposal for a Salt Shaker is here.

-Whether you support the creation of a new chair emoji or not, the fact that the artist, Cary Fagan, recognizes that some products like chairs are ubiquitous and transcend cultural divisions is pretty cool.
-It’s cool that he’s executed this concept through the platform Chairsarepeople.
-People from around the globe share their version of a chair with him so he can share their perspectives through his medium.
-Fagan’s chairs remind us that we are members of a global community.
-In a time where nationalism, division, and demonization have become the norm, Fagan’s chairs represent unity; and his petition reminds us to challenge the arbitrary limitations placed on us by technology, more specifically the creators of technology operating systems.
+Whether you support the creation of a new chair emoji or not, the recognition that some products like chairs transcend cultural divisions is pretty cool.
+Chairs remind us that we are members of a global community and everyday objects can represent unity.
+The chair petition reminds us to challenge the arbitrary limitations placed on us by technology, more specifically the creators of technology operating systems, to focus on representation and what unites us rather than what divides us.